Cap and Gown Order Information

-Students who have been declared eligible to graduate will be mailed a postcard in late March with instructions on renting regalia.
-In order to ensure availability, orders must be placed via the myAU.american.edu portal by April 7 and will require a credit card.
+Students who have been declared eligible to graduate will be mailed a postcard in mid-March with instructions on renting regalia.
+In order to ensure availability, orders must be placed via the myAU.american.edu and will require a credit card.
 Your order must include your height and approximate weight to ensure proper fit.
 Orders with missing information will not be completed.

 - If you do not receive two email confirmations (from Official Payment and from AU Commencement) immediately, your order was not placed successfully.
 We recommend the following steps: